77-Sunny/PyFight/README.md

 PYFIGHT

-Made by 77-Sunny and AvocadoSoups
+Made by 77-Sunny
-Sprite work and Code by 77-Sunny
-Title code and Maps by AvocadoSoups
+Credit to TunePocket for the sounds

 Licensed under GNU General Public License v2.0